timotholt/sba318/README.md

 # Game Lobby Application

-A real-time game lobby system built with Node.js, Express, and MongoDB.
+A real-time game lobby system built with Node.js, Express, and a modular database system supporting both in-memory and MongoDB storage.

 ## Features

 - User authentication (register/login)
 - Real-time game lobby
-- Create and join games
+- Create and join games with player limits
-- MongoDB integration
+- Nickname support for all players
+- Modular database system (in-memory or MongoDB)
 - Security features

 ## Prerequisites

 - Node.js (v14 or higher)
-- MongoDB Atlas account
+- MongoDB Atlas account (optional - only if using MongoDB)
 - Modern web browser

 ## Setup